 Renown films have issued a lot of DVDs, particularly B-movie crime films, at their website www.renownfilms.co.uk, and if you join their film club (free to join) you they sometimes have 5 DVDs for £20, working out at £4 a DVD.
 As some of them are double bills, this works out at only £2 a film, which is excellent value.
 Here are some of the films I've bought from them:

 Renown seem to have a 'sister' outlet (not sure of the exact relationship) which is Talking Pictures TV, on Sky TV channel 328, with the schedules now in the Radio Times and they can also be be seen on their website at http://talkingpicturestv.co.uk/schedule/

 Most of the British films they show are obviously ones from their DVD list, although at around the same time, maybe as a direct response, Movies4Men are showing a lot of such films at the time of writing late at night, such as Serena, Impact and Blind Spot.

 Network on Air, in my view, have established themselves over the last couple of years as the main place to go for British films, here's the link to their website: http://networkonair.com/

-Odeon Entertainment (www.odeonent.co.uk) have issued a large number of more obscure British films, some under their 'Best of British' banner, along with quite a few 'double bill' editions of 'B' films.
-Unfortunately they now seem to have gone out of business (their prices were a bit steep though, so well worth looking around for the best value buys.
-I have some, but not all, of the DVDs pictured; I can particularly recommend the double bills of The Painted Smile/Rag Doll and Jungle Street/A Matter of Choice, as well as the excellent and little-seen Saturday Night Out with Colin Campbell, Francesca Annis and Bernard Lee.
+Odeon Entertainment have issued a large number of more obscure British films, some under their 'Best of British' banner, along with quite a few 'double bill' editions of 'B' films.
+Unfortunately they now seem to have gone out of business (their prices were a bit steep which might explain why) but you can still find them kicking around on ebay etc. I have some, but not all, of the DVDs pictured; I can particularly recommend the double bills of The Painted Smile/Rag Doll and Jungle Street/A Matter of Choice, as well as the excellent and little-seen Saturday Night Out with Colin Campbell, Francesca Annis and Bernard Lee.